-Let’s dive right in and take a look at we think are the most haunted places in Tucson, AZ:
+Let’s dive right in and take a look at the 10 most haunted places in Tucson, AZ.

-Fox Theatre is a popular haunt for those who enjoy drama, and for those wishing to spot a ghost.
+Fox Theatre is a popular haunt for those who enjoy drama and those wishing to spot a ghost.
 On occasion, live performances have been interrupted when props move on their own!
 There have also been unexplained giggling and other outbursts from the wings!
-The theatre has been explored by a number of mediums and ghost hunters and it is agreed that there are a number of spirits tied to the building including the ghost of a man who died in a car accident outside the theatre.
+Many mediums and ghost hunters have explored the theatre, and it is agreed that there are several spirits tied to the building, including the ghost of a man who died in a car accident outside the theatre.

-Ever since the female principle of Bloom Elementary passed away in the school there have been some strange things happening!
-Apparently the principle is still keeping an eye on things and making sure everyone stays in line!
-There have been frequent reports of her apparition wandering the halls and staff say that doors will also lock or unlock on their own.
+Ever since the female principle of Bloom Elementary passed away in the school, there have been some strange things happening!
+Apparently, the principle is still keeping an eye on things and making sure everyone stays in line!
+There have been frequent reports of her apparition wandering the halls, and staff say that doors will also lock or unlock independently.

-The Pioneer Hotel is said to be haunted by no less than 30 spirits who have become trapped in the hotel following a fire at the hotel which claimed their lives.
+The Pioneer Hotel building located in downtown Tucson is haunted by no less than 30 spirits who have become trapped in the building following a fire at the hotel in December 1970, which claimed their lives.
 The hotel is now an office and apartment building after undergoing huge restoration work in the ’70s and ’80s, after the fire.
 Staff members have described having their stationery moved around and their electronic devices malfunctioning.

 One of the most amazing reports of paranormal activity coming out of the building involves a permanently jammed door until a staff member asked the spirits to open it.
 The door promptly opened and then slammed shut!
-It is also common for guests and staff alike to see shadowy figures, mostly of women and children.
+It is also common for people to see shadowy figures, mostly women and children.

 The local bank probably isn’t the first place that you would expect to have a resident spook.
 However, the Bank of America branch on Stone Avenue apparently has a ghost who likes to make his presence known.

-The spirit of a young man with a beard is often spotted roaming the lobby of the bank and staff have heard his heavy footfalls on the stairs as well.
+The spirit of a young man with a beard is often spotted roaming the bank’s lobby, and staff have heard his heavy footfalls on the stairs as well.
 He has also been known to slam doors and is apparently accompanied by a strong, fragrant smell.

-Velasco Pueblo was built in 1850 in a traditional adobe style.
-It originally had just 3 main rooms and an entry hall, but over the years it has been expanded with some more upscale rooms and features.
+The Carlos Velasco House was built in 1850 in a traditional adobe style.
+It originally had just 3 main rooms and an entry hall, but it has been expanded with some more upscale rooms and features over the years.
 Carlos and Beatriz Velasco bought the house in 1878 and spent much of the 1880s renovating and remodeling it to create their dream home.

-There have been sightings of a number of apparitions.
+There have been sightings of several apparitions.
 The most common one reported is a child seen roaming the corridors, but others have seen an old lady and even a ghostly cat!

 The University of Arizona’s Centennial Hall is not a particularly old building.
-It has been around for about 70 years, but the land that it sits on has a history that can be traced all the way back to the Spanish Colonial period, circa 1521.
-This explains why one of the spirits that now call the place home is said to be a Spanish male.
+It has been around for about 70 years, but the land it sits on has a history that can be traced back to the Spanish Colonial period, circa 1521.
+This explains why one of the spirits that now call the place home is a Spanish male.

-He is often seeing walking on the catwalks above the stage and hanging around in the backstage area as well.
+He is often seeing walking on the catwalks above the stage and hanging around in the backstage area.
 It is believed he died on the land during a duel.
 He is certainly not alone in haunting the Centennial Hall.

-There are also reports of a lady in Victorian style clothing, but she is not all that friendly.
-Aside from standing in the wings trying to put the actors off during performances she has also been blamed for pushing people on the stairs and in hallways.
+There are also reports of a lady in Victorian style clothing, but she is not friendly.
+Aside from standing in the wings trying to put the actors off during performances, she has also been blamed for pushing people on the stairs and hallways.

 Originally, St Mary’s was intended to serve as a tuberculosis unit, but at some point, it switched to a general hospital.
 There is all manner of tales of the spectral nun that resides here, but due to the high number of nuns who have worked here over the years, nobody can say for certain who she is!

-The Santa Rita Hotel is said to be so haunted that the owner decided to close it down due to the paranormal activity.
-Over the years, several members of staff were too terrified to return to work citing harassment from ghosts as the cause.
+The Santa Rita Hotel was so haunted that the owner decided to close it down due to the paranormal activity.
+Over the years, several staff members were too terrified to return to work, citing harassment from ghosts as the cause.

-There were a number of occasions where security guards called the local police to report intruders after hearing loud footsteps upstairs and seeing lights going on, but there was never anybody there.
+There were several occasions where security guards called the local police to report intruders after hearing loud footsteps upstairs and seeing lights going on, but there was never anybody there.

-There are several spirits said to reside in the property, but the most well known is a male called Ferguson who is said to have murdered his wife and her lover by shooting them both in the hotel.
+Several spirits were said to reside in the property, but the most well-known was a male called Ferguson, who is said to have murdered his wife and her lover by shooting them both in the hotel.
 He then hung himself in the elevator shaft.

-His apparition has been seen frequently in the hotel and he is well known for fiddling with the lights and other electrical equipment.
-He is also believed to be the one throwing stones at people and moving items around.
+His apparition was seen frequently in the hotel, and he was well known for fiddling with the lights and other electrical equipment.
+He is also believed to have been the one throwing stones at people and moving items around.

-Other paranormal occurrences include doors opening on their own and wet footprints appearing at the edge of the swimming pool.
-It is certainly easy to see why this hotel is considered to be one of the most haunted location in Tucson.
+Other paranormal occurrences included doors opening on their own and wet footprints appearing at the swimming pool’s edge.
+It is certainly easy to see why this hotel was considered the most haunted location in Tucson.
 It’s a huge shame that it was demolished in 2009, as this would have been an unbelievable place to investigate!